fricze/observable-gallery/display-uploaded-photos.md

 Take all arrays that are sent from two Observables and flatten them all into one.
 I have to say, it’s quite elegant!

 And what do we have to do, to display these new photos on our photos list?
-Just two little changes in our Gallery component.
+Just two little changes in our Gallery Component.

 First we change photosList to `photosList$`: